tenyo/brbr/README.md

 ./brbr start
 ```

-To send a metagram to someone else you can just pipe your message to the `brbr send` command:
+To send a metagram to someone you can just pipe your message to the `brbr send` command:
 ```
-echo "do you copy?" | ./brbr send <address id>
+echo "do you copy?" | ./brbr send <address_id>
 ```

 ### Address id's